 All About June Birthstone: Discover Pearl Types and Their Formation

 Pearl is famed for being the only gem created by the living creature.
-This organic and luminous gemstone can be found in both salt and freshwater mollusks, in various oceans, rivers, and lakes around the world.
+This organic gemstone can be found in both salt and freshwater mollusks, in various oceans, rivers, and lakes around the world.
 Natural occurring pearls are extremely rare and, therefore, costly.
 This is why the majority of pearls on market today are cultured.
 Cultured pearls are still formed by mollusks, but instead of forming by chance in the wilderness of deep waters, they grow in the man-controlled environment.
 This concept is referred to as pearl farming.

 Natural pearls are formed when an irritant, usually a grain of sand or a similar particle, enters the oyster.
 As a defense mechanism, the oyster starts releasing the fluid to coat the irritant.
 Several layers of coating, known as nacre, must be deposited before a beautiful lustrous pearl is born.

 Cultured pearls undergo the same process as natural pearls except that the irritant is surgically implanted into an oyster by a human before being placed back into the water.
 This enables pearl farmers to control the size and color of the pearls they’re cultivating.

 Pearls are split into two major categories – freshwater and saltwater.
 As the name suggests, freshwater pearls are those found in rivers and lakes, while saltwater pearls come from oceans.
 Additionally, saltwater pearls are further divided into different subcategories, which we will discuss later.

 Freshwater pearls are more abundant and less expensive than saltwater pearls.
 They come in a vast number of shapes and colors.
 China is the biggest producer of freshwater pearls with the largest variety.
 Other considerable sources are Japan and the US.